 Legacy logistics platform modernization for a global Tier 1 manufacturer

 The client used a legacy logistics platform that did not meet the company's expectations and could not be scaled according to the business' growing needs.
-Despite the client wanting to refactor the legacy platform, there were no developers in-house with the right expertise to conduct the migration to microservices and redevelop the existing computer vision solution.
+Despite the client wanting to refactor the legacy platform, there were no legacy software modernization developers in-house with the right expertise to conduct the migration to microservices and redevelop the existing computer vision solution.
 The client, thus, partnered with the N-iX team to modernize the logistics platform using AI and then scale it across their global facilities.

 Wrapping up